The Mysterious Etruscans

 Overall, The Mysterious Etruscans is a fascinating and informative course that offers a unique perspective on one of the most mysterious cultures of the ancient world.
 Professor Tuck's engaging lectures and vivid visual aids bring the Etruscan world to life, and his insights into their history, art, and daily life are sure to captivate anyone interested in the ancient Mediterranean world.
 Whether you are a student of history, art, or archaeology, or simply curious about this fascinating culture, this course is a must-watch.

-The Mysterious Etruscans is a series that is currently running and has 1 seasons (24 episodes).
-The series first aired on January 6, 2016.
+The Mysterious Etruscans is a series that ran for 1 seasons (24 episodes) between January 6, 2016 and on The Great Courses Signature Collection

 Filter by Source